dinhe878/coderefinery-documentation-example-project/README.md

 ## Function
 Given a spreadsheet file, print the columns and print the mean temperature.

+## Requirement
+Required python packages can be found in requirements.txt

+## How to run
+python analyse_spreadsheet.py

-### This is derived from the coderefinery-documentation-example-project, example project for coderefinery documentation lesson
+This is derived from the coderefinery-documentation-example-project, example project for coderefinery documentation lesson